NvsYashwanth/machinelearningmaster/README.md

 ## Ridge Regression
 * It is also known as Tikhonov regularization.
 * Ridge Regression is a L2 regularization technique.
 In regularization, we reduce the magnitude of the coefficients.
-Since Ridge Regression shrinks or reduces the number of parameters, it is mostly used to prevent multicollinearity as well as the model complexity.
+Since Ridge Regression shrinks or reduces the number of parameters, it is mostly used to prevent multicollinearity as well as in reducing the model complexity.
 * Ridge Regression adds squared magnitude of coefficients as the penalty term to the cost function.
 Take a look at the equation given below.
 <p align='center'>
   <img src='https://github.com/NvsYashwanth/Regression-Master/blob/master/assets/ridge%20reg%20eq.png'>